Student Visa to PR Australia: The Indonesian Graduate's Roadmap

 | Total from graduation to PR | ~2.5 to 3.5 years |

-That timeline is significantly shorter than the equivalent pathway for an Indonesian professional applying entirely from Indonesia, where the skills assessment alone for offshore applicants can take 4 to 6 months, and the total process often runs 4 to 5 years.
+That timeline is significantly shorter than the equivalent pathway for an Indonesian professional applying entirely from Indonesia, where the skills assessment generally takes 6–16 weeks depending on the authority and pathway, and the total process often runs 4 to 5 years.

 The Decision That Matters Most